School of Health Professions

 Content

 The third stage involves interviews.
-Invitations for interviews in November are communicated to qualified applicants in October by the PA Program Admissions Office.
-This occurs via email.
+Invitations for interviews in November are communicated to qualified applicants in October by the PA Program Admissions Office via email.
 The specific dates for interviews are decided by the PA Program Admissions Committee in collaboration with PA Program representatives to allow for the ongoing activities of multiple campus admissions processes.
 Invitees are asked to acknowledge their acceptance of the offer for interview to the PA Program Admissions Office within seven calendar days.
 A maximum of 150 applicants are interviewed.

-The dates for the 2023 interviews are the following:
+The dates for the 2024 interviews are the following:

 • Wednesday, Nov.
-1, 2023
+6, 2024

 • Thursday, Nov.
-2, 2023
+7, 2024

 • Friday, Nov.
-3, 2023
+8, 2024

-The 2023 interviews will be conducted virtually.
+The 2024 interviews will be conducted virtually.
 The first day experience begins with an afternoon-long orientation session followed by student and faculty break-out sessions, student panels and early evening virtual social gatherings.
 The orientation reviews the interview process, explains how and when decisions are made, exposes applicants to didactic and clinical experiences, offers an enrolled student perspective of the program, and overviews the costs of PA education.
 The optional online social gathering that follows is attended by enrolled students for purposes of information sharing while affording applicants’ opportunities to ask questions.

 The following day involves individual interviews with three faculty members involved in the didactic and clinical education of students enrolled in the PA Program.
 The criteria used by the interviewers to rate candidates include: critical thinking and insight, capacity to succeed, self-awareness and maturity, oral communication skills, compassion and empathy, teamwork, humility, role awareness, professionalism, and unique attributes.
 Each interviewer then scores the applicant, and the combined interview scores result in the Interview Index.